-Option Description TPM Information TPM Security i NOTE: The TPM menu is available only when the TPM module is installed.
+Option Description TPM Information TPM Security () NOTE: The TPM menu is available only when the TPM module is installed.
 Enables you to control the reporting mode of the TPM.
 The TPM Security option is set to Off by default.
+You can only modify the TPM Status, and TPM Activation if the TPM Status field is set to either On with Pre-boot Measurements or On without Pre-boot Measurements .
 When TPM 2.0 is installed, the TPM Security option is set to On or Off .
 This option is set to Off by default.
-TPM Information Displays the operational state of the TPM.
+TPM Information Changes the operational state of the TPM.
+This option is set to No Change by default.
 TPM Firmware Indicates the firmware version of the TPM.
 TPM Hierarcy Enables, disables, or clears the storage and endorsement hierarchies.
 When set to Enabled , the storage and endorsement hierarchies can be used.
 When set to Disabled , the storage and endorsement hierarchies cannot be used.
+When set to Clear , the storage and endorsement hierarchies are cleared of any values, and then reset to Enabled .
+TPM Advanced Settings Specifies TPM Advanced Settings details.